 Microscopic pits and fissures are all over the enamel surface of teeth.
 Because of the modern exposure of more fluoride, the enamel is often extra-strong.
 The heightened strength of this enamel means it’s much harder to be broken down by decay.
 However, the decay will still enter the softer underlying dentine tissue through tiny microscopic cracks in the enamel.
 When the fluoride bomb makes it harder to detect decay, the microbes causing the decay grow slowly over the years, nearly destroying the tooth.
 The ongoing development of dental decay moves from the dentine to the inner tooth pulp.

 Fissure sealants – what are they?

 If you know what nail polish looks like, you’ll know what a fissure sealant looks like.
-Fissure sealant is a tooth-coloured liquid of a gooey consistency.
+A fissure sealant (sometimes known as a dental pit sealant) is a tooth-coloured liquid of a gooey consistency.
 The consistency allows it to flow into the back teeth and fill the microscopic grooves that can let in the microorganisms that cause teeth decay.
 Therefore, using fissure sealants is an excellent way to reduce tooth decay in children as they help protect teeth during their growing years.

 After a few minutes, the sealant hardens, making the tooth not only smoother but easier to clean.
 To further protect the tooth, the sealant also contains added fluoride.
 Our Essendon dental team uses tooth-coloured sealants made from either a composite or glass ionomer-based resin.